Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

-\paragraph*{Precomputation.}
+\subsubsection{Precomputation}

 In this section, we assume that $C$ is a $\prec$-\ocircuit{} with respect to $X$.
 Moreover, for every decision gate $v$, we assume that its ingoing edges are stored in a list sorted by increasing value of their label.
-More precisely, we assume that the ingoing edges of $v$ are a list $[e_1,\dots, e_k]$ such that $\ell(e_1) < \dots < \ell(e_k)$.
+More precisely, we assume that the ingoing edges of $v$ are a list $[e_1,\dots, e_k]$ such that $d_1 < \dots < d_k$ where $d_i$ is the label of $e_i$.
 Since we are working in the unit-cost model, we can always preprocess $C$ in linear time to sort the ingoing edges of $v$.